grunobuide/NLP_Dash/readme.md

-# Gruno's Text Analysis Dashboard
+# Bruno Guide's Textual Data Analysis Dashboard

 A powerful, interactive Streamlit dashboard for exploring and analyzing text datasets in English or Portuguese.
 Supports advanced NLP features, emoji handling, and customizable preprocessing.